h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ## Task 4: Embeddings Transformer (Image Vectorizer) with Fine-tuning

 The experiment from task one has been rerun already (with fine-tuning) because it takes longer than two hours (once again, the Aquarium test drive only runs for two hours).
-The experiment has been named `Embeddings-Transformer-With-Fine-Tuning`
+The experiment has been named `Embeddings-Transformer-With-Fine-Tuning`.

-To showcase how fine-tuning was enabled for the first approach to image processing in DAI, observe the steps you cantake to rerun the experiment with fine-tuning:
+To showcase how fine-tuning was enabled for the first approach to image processing in DAI, observe the steps you can take to rerun the experiment with fine-tuning:

 In the **Experiments** section: